-- Chinese mine production returned, although increasing smelter production has kept China reliant on imported concentrate - Rising price of zinc driving Chinese mines to resume production - Chinese mine production was expected to recover in 2020, after environmental policy cut production in the last two years, although YTD Aug production flat with the same period in 2019 - Multiple mine closures in zinc-focused mining regions, Bolivia, Peru, Mexico, as a result of the COVID-19 restrictions, removed over 1.0Mt of zinc contained in 2020 - COVID-19 related issues hampering ramp-up of some mines in SA
+- Chinese mine production returned, although increasing smelter production has kept China reliant on imported concentrate - Chinese mine production was expected to recover in 2020, after environmental policy cut production in the last two years, although YTD Sept production is down 1% over the same period in 2019 - 2020 mine production expected to remain below 2017 levels. - 2021 mine production expected be, at best, flat to 2019 levels. - Multiple mine closures in Bolivia, Peru, Mexico removed over 1.0Mt of planned zinc mine production in 2020